jmeaster30/lilytk/README.md

 ## Installing
 This can be installed like any other PyPi package `pip install lilytk`

+## Capabilities

+### Highlightable
+Adds functions that let the widget be highlighted and unhighlighted with configurable highlight color, highlight width, blink duration, blink delay.

+### Scrollable
+Automatically sets up platform independent mouse scroll events on the widget.

 ## Components
 Here are all the components I have implemented and a brief description